sogilis/Blog/README.md

         * Each time you run `git pull` to update the website, if you don't know if this files are changed, you could run this command.
             This command is always very long, even for an upgrade.
+        * Don't forget to run `docker system prune` if you don't want fill your disk.
     * Run:
         ```bash
         make build